Advanced Search

 Exempt Export Flag set to ‘True’ (T)

-Can be any BM Unit prefix or Type with the exception of I
+Can be any BM Unit prefix or type with the exception of I or V

-A BM Unit relating to an Exemptable Generating Plant1.
-Can be a Supplier BM Unit with embedded generation or a ‘generation’ BM Unit.
+A Primary BM Unit relating to an Exemptable Generating Plant1.
+Can be a Supplier Primary BM Unit with embedded generation or a ‘generation’ Primary BM Unit.

-To have an Exempt Export BM Unit, the Lead Party must apply for Exemptable status using BSC Procedure 15: BM Unit Registration (BSCP15).
+To have an Exempt Export BM Unit, the Lead Party must apply for Exemptable status using BSC Procedure 15 (BSCP15): BM Unit Registration and elect their P/C Flag accordingly.

 ‘Generation’

-Although the BSC doesn’t define the term ‘generation BM Unit’, we have several different types of BM Unit to represent generation equipment:
+Although the BSC doesn’t define the term ‘generation’ Primary BM Unit, we have several different types of Primary BM Unit to represent generation equipment:

 • E_ means an ‘embedded’ generator connected to a Distribution System;